spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 But what really matters is our wishlist.
 Let's take an honest look:

 I don't want to have to remember a ton of things
-: Spectre asks you to remember one single master password to rule them all.
+: Spectre asks you to remember one single personal secret.
 Oh, and, your name.

 I don't want anyone else having control over my passwords : Your passwords exist nowhere.
 They are pure math.
 A spectre, almost.